Dawson Knox Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 Matchup vs. New England

-- Knox is averaging 47.3 receiving yards per game in three career matchups against the Patriots, 16.8 more than his receiving yards prop bet over/under for Monday's game (30.5).
+- Knox's 47.3 receiving yards per game in his three career matchups against the Patriots are 16.8 more than his over/under for Monday's game.

 Recent Performances